A Feather in His Hare

-A Feather in His Hare is a 1948 produced Warner Brothers Looney Tunes animated short, directed by Chuck Jones.
-It was originally released on February 7, 1948.
-The title is yet another pun on "hair".
+A Feather in His Hare is a 1948 Warner Brothers Looney Tunes animated short, directed by Chuck Jones.
+Completed in 1946, the short was originally released on February 7, 1948.
+The title is a pun on "hair".

-The short would be the first Bugs Bunny cartoon directed by Chuck Jones that used Robert McKimson's design for Bugs instead of the version Jones used from Super-Rabbit to Hair-Raising Hare, which was a shorter and slightly different version of the character.
+The short would be the first Bugs Bunny cartoon directed by Chuck Jones that used Robert McKimson's design for Bugs instead of the version Jones used from Hold the Lion, Please to Hair-Raising Hare, which was a shorter and slightly different version of the character.

 Plot

 The plot is a twist on the usual Elmer-chasing-Bugs cartoon, with the bunny's pursuer this time being a dopey Native American.
 The Indian's body shape, along with the glasses he wears, suggest that he is meant to be a parody of Ed Wynn, although the voice does not match.

 Most of the episode is spent with Bugs getting vengeance by "thinking up some more deviltry for that Apache."
 At the climactic moment, Bugs, looking at the camera, says "Imagine this guy!
 Just who does he think he is to be chasin' me?", the Indian answers, holding Bugs at arrow-point, "Me?
 Me last Mohican!".
 "Last of the Mohicans, eh?", Bugs says, "Well, look, Geronimo, cast your eyes skywards."
 Looking up, he sees several storks carrying infant versions of the goofy Indian, and passes out.

-Bugs, laughing hysterically, happens to cast his own eyes skyward, and sees hundreds of storks carrying infant bunnies, who shout, in unison, "Eh, what's up, Pop?"
+Bugs laughs himself silly, however his laughter is short-lived when he happens to cast his own eyes skyward, and sees hundreds of storks carrying infant bunnies, who shout, in unison, "Eh, what's up, Pop?"
 Bugs then passes out, falling on top of the unconscious Indian.
 Iris-out.